kubedb/docs/docs/guides/proxysql/custom-rbac/index.md

 # Using Custom RBAC resources

-KubeDB (version 0.13.0 and higher) supports finer user control over role based access permissions provided to a ProxySQL instance.
+KubeDB (version 0.13.0 and higher) supports finer user control over role-based access permissions provided to a ProxySQL instance.
 This tutorial will show you how to use KubeDB to run ProxySQL instance with custom RBAC resources.

 ## Before You Begin